-In February 2016, the FASB issued ASU 2016-02, Leases: Topic 842, in order to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet for those leases previously classified as operating leases.
-The new standard will become effective beginning with the first quarter of 2018 using a modified retrospective approach and early adoption is permitted.
-The Company expects that this standard will have a material impact on our consolidated balance sheet and is currently evaluating the impact.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), in order to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet for most leases previously classified as operating leases.
+This standard is effective beginning in the first quarter of 2019, with early adoption permitted.
+The Company is evaluating the impact of this guidance and expects the adoption will result in a material increase in the assets and liabilities on the Company's consolidated balance sheets and is not expected to have a material impact on the Company's consolidated statements of operations.